mccreath/Wikipedia-Search-for-Slack/docs/TUTORIAL.md

 ## What you'll need:

+* A plain text editor.
+If you want a free one, I recommend TextWrangler for Mac (http://barebones.com/products/textwrangler/) or Notepad++ for Windows (http://notepad-plus-plus.org/)
-* A hosting account running PHP 5 and cURL where you can put the script we're going to write
+* A hosting account running PHP 5 and cURL where you can put the script we're going to write.
+Pretty much any shared hosting account in the world should work for this.
 * A Slack account (a free one is fine)
 * A custom slash command on Slack
 * An internal webhook on Slack